First-order phase transitions

 Phase transition parameters connect particle physics and cosmology

-- $\alpha$, the phase transition strength ($\sim$ latent heat)
+- α, the phase transition strength (∼ latent heat)

-- $T_N$, the temperature at which bubbles nucleate
+- TN, the temperature at which bubbles nucleate

-- $\beta$, the inverse phase transition duration
+- β, the inverse phase transition duration

-($\sim$ peak nucleation rate)
+(∼ peak nucleation rate)

 Our focus: nucleation rate